logto-io/.github/profile/README.md

 ---

 <p align="center">
-Logto is going to launch Cloud (Preview) and OSS General Availability on <a href="https://www.producthunt.com/products/logto" target="_blank">Product Hunt</a>!<br/>
+Logto has launched Cloud (Preview) and OSS General Availability on <a href="https://www.producthunt.com/posts/logto-cloud-preview" target="_blank">Product Hunt</a>.<br/>
-Click the “Notify me” button on the page in order to receive a notification when our launch is live.
 </p>
 <p align="center">
-😊 See you on the cloud!
+😊 Come and support us!
+We'll see you on the cloud.
 </p>

 ---